Hire and Pay in the UK: A Guide for International Success

 Employment Contracts

-When operating in the United Kingdom, both employers and employees must adhere to the terms of the employment contract, which must include specific employment conditions, rights, responsibilities, and duties.
+When operating in a foreign country, both employers and employees in the UK must adhere to the terms of the employment contract, which must include specific employment conditions, rights, responsibilities, and duties.
 These terms must be followed until the end of the contract, which can be triggered by an employee’s notice or an employer’s dismissal.
 It is the employer’s obligation to make clear what aspects of the contract are legally binding.
 Fixed-term employment contracts and collective agreements should also be taken into consideration, depending on the hiring specifications.

 If an employee has an issue with the employer, they must try to resolve the problem informally.
-If the issue is not resolved, employees can then .
-If the issue persists, it will be sent to an employment tribunal.
+If the issue is not resolved, employees can then raise a grievance.
+If the issue persists long term, it will be sent to an employment tribunal.
 In these cases, the tribunal may award up to four weeks’ pay if there’s a problem with the contract.

 Employee Terminations

 The UK has very strict policies when it comes to dismissing employees.
-A fair dismissal requires a clear reason for the termination, as well as information on how the employer acted during the dismissal process.
+A fair dismissal requires a clear reason for the termination, as well as information on how the employer acted during the dismissal process, and an appropriate minimum notice period.
 Any problems during this process could result in the employee taking the case to the employment tribunal.

 If an employee is the subject of a if resolved in an employment tribunal.
 In these instances, the employer will only have to pay what it would have cost to keep the employee during the notice period.
 However, it can lead to more serious problems if the employee claims breaches in the contract, which could result in up to £25,000 in fines.
 These costs could be even higher if the employee takes the employer to court, instead of resolving the issue with the tribunal.